jayo78/win-backdoor/README.md

 - Should be compiled with mingw64 (compilation properties are in the Makefile)

 ## TODO
-- Connect to C2 over TCP (XOR encrypted stream communication)
-- Add stager/packer which uses process injection/hollowing
-- Add file grabbing and other functionality that doesn't require creating processes
+- registry key persistance
+- upload and execute files
+- xor encrypt traffic/config
-- Research anti-virus evasion and malware polymorphism (sandbox detection, ...)
+- Add cryptor with decryption stub and anti-virus evasion
+- java tcp listener